Issa bin Zayed Al Nahyan

 Although a member of the royal family and apart from being a prominent real estate developer in the UAE, being the owner of Al Hekma Tower in Dubai, Issa bin Zayed holds no official or political position within the government of the United Arab Emirates.

 In April 2009, Issa bin Zayed was subject to a controversy in which a video tape of torture smuggled out of the United Arab Emirates to the United States by two Palestinian brothers, who were his business associates, showed Issa torturing a man with whips, electric cattle prods, and wooden planks with protruding nails and running him over repeatedly with an SUV.
 Issa bin Zayed was initially put under arrest with the UAE government stating that matters were resolved "privately".
 One of the Palestinian brothers, Nabulsi, claimed Issa bin Zayed breached his contract and subjected him to torture, emotional distress, and malicious prosecution and demanded $80 million in repatriation.
 Emirati court found Issa not guilty on the principle of diminished responsibility and instead condemned and sentenced the two brothers for using the video as blackmail and extortion.
 The court was accused, by international human rights observers, of having failed to deliver justice.

 Early life

 Sheikh Issa is the son of Zayed bin Sultan.
-His mother is Sheikha Amna bint Salah Al Badi.
+His mother is Sheikha Amna bint Saleh Bin Bdoua Al Darmaki.
 He has one full-brother, late Sheikh Nasser.
 UAE presidents Sheikh Khalifa bin Zayed Al Nahyan and Mohammed bin Zayed Al Nahyan are among 19 half brothers of Sheikh Issa.